mialaniz/refrigerator_app/README.md

 ## Overview

-This project is a web application for detecting food ingredients from uploaded images.
+This project is a web application for detecting food ingredients from uploaded the image URL.
 The application consists of a frontend and a backend that communicate through APIs.
 The backend leverages the Clarifai API for food image recognition.

 ### Frontend